 There’s an art of the perfect nice-cream bowl that you will perfect over time.

 But, don’t sweat it if you don’t quite hit the mark first time and the whole thing ends up more of a smoothie than an ice-cream.
 It will still taste delicious, just a different texture to your classic nice-cream bowl.

 However, once you do get that nice-cream bowl right, you’ll NEVER miss that sugary, shop bought rubbish again.
 This is a promise 🙂 Just keep practicing.

 How to make the perfect nice-cream bowl

-- ANTIOXIDANT RICH TURMERIC & MANGO – Banana, mango and turmeric (powder or fresh), plant milk
+- ANTIOXIDANT RICH TURMERIC & MANGO – Banana, mango, turmeric (powder or fresh), plant milk.

 Check out some other totally delicious smoothie bowl recipes here.

 - Add about an inch of plant milk to your blender before anything else.
 This is to prevent you other ingredients sticking on the bottom.

 - Pre slice/chop your bananas and any larger fruits before you freeze them.
 Smaller fruits like berries are usually okay to be added as they are.